Alor Liveaboard Diving

-Diving in Alor brings you to some stunning reefs that are ambient with marine life.
-Hovering above the hard corals you will see schools of anthias, hawksbill turtles grazing around the dive site and barracudas that swim by to find their meal for the day.
+An Alor Liveaboard brings you to some stunning reefs that are ambient with marine life.
+Hovering above the hard corals you will see schools of anthias, hawksbill turtles grazing around the dive site, and barracudas that swim by to find their meal for the day.

 The diving season is from the middle of March until the middle of January. with the peak season running from April until November.
 Around that time of the year, the sea is smooth and water temperatures between 26-29 °C are pleasant.
 At some dive sites, the water can drop to low 20 because of cold currents coming in.
 Above water, the air temperature is pretty stable with 28-33 °C year-round.